 I baked them on 200C/400F/Gas Mark 6 for 20 minutes.
 The recipe made 10 in total.
 I did have a bit of leftover filling as it was hard to estimate how much I’d need.

-The chorizo one was really delicious, I loved the pastry and I never get tired of eating chorizo!
+The chorizo Empanadas were really delicious, I loved the pastry and I never get tired of eating chorizo!
 I served three of them with pilau rice and broccoli which I found filling enough.
 I had the other two the next day.

-My boyfriend enjoyed the vegetarian ones very much, he managed four of them.
+My boyfriend enjoyed the vegetarian Empanadas very much, he managed four of them.
 These are really easy and versatile little parcels and I found the pastry easy to make and work with.
-I might make the pastry in advance next time and keep it in the fridge before putting the empanadas together.
+I might make the pastry in advance next time and keep it in the fridge before putting the Empanadas together.